CodeNarc/CodeNarc/docs/codenarc-text-report-writer.md

 ---
 layout: default
-title: CodeNarc TextReportWriter and IdeTextReportWriter
+title: CodeNarc Text / IDE / Compact ReportWriters
 ---

+# Text / IDE / Compact ReportWriters

-# TextReportWriter and IdeTextReportWriter
+## TextReportWriter

-## Description
+### Description

 The `org.codenarc.report.TextReportWriter` class (type="text") produces a simple text report of the **CodeNarc** results.
 See a [Sample Report](./SampleCodeNarcTextReport.txt).

-The `org.codenarc.report.IdeTextReportWriter` class (type="ide") also produces a text report of the **CodeNarc** results, and includes IDE-compatible (Eclipse, Idea) hyperlinks to source code for violations.

-## Option Nested Elements
+### Option Nested Elements

 The **option** element is a child of the **report** element and defines a report-specific option for a report.

-The `TextReportWriter` and `IdeTextReportWriter` classes supports the following options:
+The `TextReportWriter` class supports the following options:

 | Attribute               | Description            | Default             |
 |-------------------------|------------------------|---------------------|